-Before Kepler, or the Development of Exoplanet Techniques and Ideas
+The Development of Exoplanet Detection Methods, Techniques and Ideas Before the Kepler Space Telescope

 In 1584, Giordano Bruno wrote about “numberless Earths circling around their suns, no worse and no less inhabited than this globe of ours.”
 Written at a time when Copernicus’ work was under attack by many, he was eventually a victim of the Inquisition but a pioneer in free thought (Finley 90).
 Now Gaia, MOST, SWEEPS, COROT, EPOXI, and Kepler are just some of the major efforts past and present in the hunt for exoplanets.
-We almost take them and their wonderful complexities for granted, but until 1992 there were no confirmed planets outside our solar system.
-But like many topics in science, the ideas that eventually led to the discovery were just as interesting, and perhaps more.
+We almost take those special solar systems and their wonderful complexities for granted, but until 1992 there were no confirmed planets outside our own solar system.
+But like many topics in science, the ideas that eventually led to the discovery were just as interesting as the finding itself, and perhaps more.
 That is a matter of personal preference though.
 Read the facts and decide for yourself.

-In 1779 Herschel discovered the binary star system 70 Ophiuchi and began to take frequent measurements in an attempt to extrapolate its orbit.
+In 1779 Herschel discovered the binary star system 70 Ophiuchi and began to take frequent measurements in an attempt to extrapolate its orbit, but to no avail.
 Jump to 1855 and the work of W.S.
 Jacob.
-He noted that years of observational data failed to help scientists predict the orbit of the binary stars, with a seemingly periodic nature as to the discrepancy in the distances and angles measured.
+He noted that years of observational data failed to help scientists predict the orbit of the binary star system, with a seemingly periodic nature as to the discrepancy in the distances and angles measured.
 Sometimes they would be larger than actual and other times they would be less than expected, but it would flip back and forth.
 Rather than go and blame gravity which worked great, Jacob instead proposes a planet that would be small enough to cause many of the errors to be decreased in nature (Jacob 228-9).

 In the late 1890’s, T.J.J.
 See followed up on this and in 1896 filled a report with The Astronomical Society.
 He too noticed the periodic nature of the errors and computed a chart as well, having data all the way from when Herschel discovered it.
 He postulates that if the companion star were about the distance from the central star as the average distance Neptune and Uranus are from our sun, then the hidden planet would be about Mars distance from the central star.
 He goes on to show how the hidden planet causes the seemingly sinusoidal nature of the outer companion, as seen in the figure.
 Furthermore, he adds that even though Jacobs and even Herschel found no traces of a planet in 70 Ophiulchi, See was confident that with the new telescopes coming out it was just a matter of time before the matter was settled (See 17-23).

 And it was, just less so in favor of a planet.
-However, it did not out-right eliminate it.
+However, it did not out-right eliminate the possibility of one residing there.
 In 1943, Dirk Reuyl and Erik Holmberg noted after looking at all the data how the fluctuations of the system varied by 6-36 years, a huge spread.
-A colleague of theirs, Strand, observed from 1915-1922 and from 1931-1935 using high-precision instruments.
+A colleague of theirs, Strand, observed from 1915-1922 and from 1931-1935 using high-precision instruments in an effort to resolve this dilemma.
 Using grating plates as well as parallax readings, the errors from the past were greatly reduced and it was shown that if a planet were to exist, it would be 0.01 solar masses in size, over 10 times the size of Jupiter with an distance of 6-7 AU from the central star (Holmberg 41).

 So, is there a planet around 70 Ophiuchi or not?
 The answer is not, for based on far away the binary system is, no changes of 0.01 seconds of arc were seen later in the 20th century (for perspective, the Moon is about 1800 seconds of arc across).
 If a planet were in the system, then changes of 0.04 seconds of arc would have been seen at minimum, which never happened.
 As embarrassing as it may seem, the 19th century astronomers may have had too primitive tools at their hands that caused bad data.
 But we must remember that any findings of any time are subject to revision.
 That is science, and it happened here.
 But as a redeeming quality to those pioneers, W.D.
 Heintz postulates that an object passed by the system recently and disturbed the normal orbits of the objects, therefore leading to the readings scientists have found over the years (Heintz 140-1).